AiTechOne/SIM7600_Firmware_Upgrade/README.md

 # Testing using
 - W10
 - Fastboot 29.0.6-6198805 (should work with others)
-- Python3.7
+- Python3.7.4
-- pyserial package for python
+- pyserial 3.4 package for python (should work with others)

 # Usage
 1. Connect SIM7600 to your PC